Joseph E. Brown: Death and legacy

+Joe Brown's legacy is marked by his staunch support of Georgia’s autonomy, and attempts to limit Georgian troops’ deployment outside the state.
+He resisted the Confederate draft when it diverted soldiers to campaign, He held strongly opposite to Davis's military conscription and the centralized government, which had a detrimental effect on the Confederate future war effort.
+Simultaneously, the president's contentious relationship with Georgia Governor hindered General Johnston's access to a sufficient militia force, thereby complicating his defense of Georgia.
+Furthermore, President Davis's protracted disagreement with General Johnston impeded effective cooperation as the Federal army advanced toward Atlanta.
+Ultimately, President Davis's lack of trust in General Johnston led to the appointment of John Bell Hood to command one of Johnston's corps, with instructions for Hood to keep the administration informed of Johnston's operational conduct.
+This arrangement inadvertently resulted in Hood undermining Johnston in an attempt to secure command of the army for himself.

 Joseph E. Brown died on November 30, 1894, in Atlanta, Georgia.
 He was honored by lying in state in the state capitol.

 His tombstone is in Oakland Cemetery.
 In 1928, a memorial statue of Brown and his wife was installed on the grounds of the State Capitol.

 His son, Joseph Mackey Brown, would also become governor of Georgia (twice).

 Joseph E. Brown Hall on the campus of the University of Georgia in Athens is named in his honor.
 The building was completed in 1932.

 Joseph Emerson Brown Park in Marietta, Georgia is named for him.

 Emerson, Georgia, referencing the governor's middle name, is named in his honor.

 In fiction

 In her novel Gone with the Wind, Margaret Mitchell made reference to Governor Brown, and the reception that "Joe Brown's Pets" received during General Sherman's march through Georgia in 1864.
 Brown had tried to keep Georgia troops in the state for local defense.
 Mitchell wrote:

 Yes, Governor Brown's darlings are likely to smell powder at last, and I imagine most of them will be much surprised.
 Certainly they never expected to see action.
 The Governor as good as promised them they wouldn't.
 Well, that's a good joke on them.
 They thought they had bomb proofs because the Governor stood up to even Jeff Davis and refused to send them to Virginia.
 Said they were needed for the defense of their state.
 Who'd have ever thought the war would come to their own back yard and they'd really have to defend their state?